karlesleith/FPSCyberAttack/README.md

 ## How to Run
 Clone the repository to your Desktop, Access the build Folder, and run the latest Build of the Game.

+**Note: To run the Game on Local Host, have MySQL running on the local host on port 3306**

 ## Set Up
 Requires : MySQL, Unity